Clark-Nikdel-Powell/WP-Admin-Command-Palette/README.md

 ## Installation

-Upload the plugin to your /wp-content/plugins directory.
+Upload the plugin to your `/wp-content/plugins` directory.
 Activate in the WordPress Admin.

 ## Credits

-Direct Admin Navigation is a result of the work of the developers of Clark/Nikdel/Powell: Glenn Welser, Sam Mello, and Josh Nederveld.
+Admin Command Palette is a result of the work of the developers of Clark/Nikdel/Powell: Glenn Welser, Sam Mello, and Josh Nederveld.
 It uses the WordPress Plugin Boilerplate for its structure; hat tip to the devs of that project as well.

-## Documentation, FAQs, and More

-Please refer the plugin Wiki for more information.